 Why This is the Best Sugar Cookie Recipe

 - Neat edges – Neat edges are a must for having pretty sugar cookies.
 Other recipes go flat or puff up too much in the oven.
 This recipe gives you perfect, straight edges.

 - Flat tops – Flat tops are critical for decorated cookies.
 You want that royal icing to stay put and not slide off.

 - Soft – Nobody likes biting into a hard cookie but sometimes that is what happens when you have perfectly formed cookies.
 Not so with this recipe!
-These cookies keep their shape, but are chewy and soft when you bite into them.
+These cookies keep their shape, but are chewy and soft in texture when you bite into them.

-- Not too sweet – With frosted or iced sugar cookies, you want the cookie itself to not be as sweet so the flavors of the icing/frosting stand out without overpowering you with sweetness.
+- Not too sweet – With frosted or iced sugar cookies, you want the cookie itself to not taste as sweet so the flavors of the icing/frosting stand out without overpowering you with sweetness.
 These cookies do just that.

 - NO chilling needed (the best part in my opinion) – This is a “no chill sugar cookie”… not that they can’t relax and have fun like any other cookie 😉 This sugar cookie dough does not need to be refrigerated before rolling out.
 You can make these start-to-finish in minutes!
 This really makes it an easy sugar cookie recipe.

 Decorated Sugar Cookies